corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state-2.md

         var daysUntilLaunch: String
 )
 ```
-### Define a secondary constructor and helper method that change the ticket owner
+### Define a secondary constructor and helper method to change the ticket owner

 The `BoardingTicket` state is involved in two transactions.
 In the first transaction, Mars Express self-issues the `BoardingTicket`.
 The `marsExpress` party then fills both the `owner` and `marsExpress` fields of the transaction.
 In the second transaction, an ownership transfer occurs.
+This creates a new instance of the `BoardingTicket` state, since you cannot change an immutable object.

 To implement this functionality:

 1. Define a secondary constructor that creates the default `BoardingTicket` state.
 This constructor assigns `marsExpress` as the default `owner` of the ticket when no customer is specified.
 2. Define a helper method that changes the owner of the `BoardingTicket` state - `changeOwner`.
 This function is used when Mars Expresses issues a `BoardingTicket` to a customer and returns the `BoardingTicket` with its updated variables.

-### Check your work

-After you have written the `BoardingTicket` state, your code should look like this:
+You've finished writing the `BoardingTicket` state.
+Your code should look like this:

 ```kotlin
 package net.corda.missionMars.states